polywrap/documentation/src/docs/quick-start/polywrap-client.md

 ---
-id: the-polywrap-client
+id: polywrap-client
-title: 'The Polywrap Client'
+title: 'Polywrap Client'
 ---

 To use [Wraps](/concepts/wraps) in your app, all you need is the **Polywrap Client**!